Artscout0/Notes/docs/index.md

 ## TODO

-Add something to the CI/CD pipeline that'll translate potential Obsidian md into mkdocs md
+- Add something to the CI/CD pipeline that'll translate potential Obsidian md into mkdocs md
+- Automatic translations to french (and other langs as necessary) using some API